sammy00/2016-learning-node/chapter02/README.md

 and if you call it from within a callback function, then it's placed into the next event loop after the one in which it was invoked is finished

 ### Nested Callbacks and Exception Handling
-+ From synchronous sequential application pattern to an asynchronous implementation requires a couple of modifications (demo as `events/example09.js`,`events/example10.js`)
++ From synchronous sequential application pattern to an asynchronous implementation requires a couple of modifications (demo as `nested-callback/example{09,10}.js`)
-  - replace all func‐ tions with their asynchronous counterparts
+  - replace all functions with their asynchronous counterparts
   - **nested callbacks** ensures a proper sequence
 + check completion by adding a counter that is incremented with each log message and then checked against the file array's length to print out the "all done" message
-+ test file type by `fs.stats` method to return an object representing the data from a Unix `stat` command (demo as `events/example11.js`)
++ test file type by `fs.stats` method to return an object representing the data from a Unix `stat` command (demo as `nested-callback/example11.js`)
 + callbacks nested too deeply is called **callback spaghetti** and the even more colorful **pyramid of doom**
 + ways to implement this series of method calls without having to depend on nested callbacks, by
   - Async module